CloudCredo/microservices-training/3-microservices/tutorial.md

 apps to a service - by creating a 'user provided' service to inject the Redis connection details into the apps.

+First of all you'll need the Redis URL.
+Please visit [this link](http://bit.ly/1RnJmUe) in your browser and you should see a long URL that starts with `redis://`.
+Paste this URL in wherever you see `<redis url>` throughout the rest of today's tutorials.

+Now let's reconfigure redis:

     cf unbind-service feedback feedback-redis

     cf delete-service feedback-redis